Creating Engagement to Capture First-party Data

 Calls to Action (CTAs)

 CTAs are a slight variation on engagement.
 CTAs differ because they are typically the action you’re looking for your audience to take at the end of an experience.
-These CTAs are powerful since the data gathered is often the most straightforward to act on.
+These CTAs are powerful since the first party data capture gathered is often the most straightforward to act on.

 CTA techniques include: